Bikna: Dhokra at Bikna

 There is a small community living in Bikna who are involved in making dhokra handicrafts.
 Thirty-six related families live in this close-knit clan community.
 Their forefathers came from Chhotanagpur and are believed to have been nomads but now they are firmly settled here and have even adopted a Sanskritised surname ‘Karmakar’, which is close, in its meaning to the English surname ‘Smith’.
 They follow the cire purdue or lost wax process for making small metallic decorative items.
 They have been facing problems where their traditional furnaces for melting the metal was proving to be uneconomic and raising costs.
 An organization named NISTADS got involved in developing a new furnace for the Bikna artisans.
 The clash of modernity and traditions had its own problems.
 However, the modern furnace has found acceptance at both Bikna and Dwaraipur, some two hours by road, in Purba Bardhaman district, another place where around 20 families are involved in the dhokra craft.

-The brighter side of the story is that a new global market is emerging in the United States and Europe for these unique dhokra products.
-People there like the rustic and primitive appearance with the original tribal flavour.
+A global market emerged in the United States and Europe for the dhokra products.
+The artefacts display a uniqueness of a rustic and primitive appearance with the original tribal flavour.